kenhao/Todo_list/README.md

 # TodoList Practice
 ## Introduction
 This project is a simple TodoList application built with React for the frontend, Express.js for the backend, and Firebase as the database.
-It allows users to add, delete, and update tasks in a persistent and real-time database.
+Utilizing RESTful API principles, it allows users to interact with the application in a standard and predictable way, enabling the addition, deletion, and updating of tasks in a persistent and real-time database.
 ![TodoList Screenshot](https://i.imgur.com/UwTPDYb.png)

 ## Features